-For applications that require a parameter that is variable, the RIO board provides 126 variables.
+For applications that require a parameter that is variable, the RIO-47xx0 board provides 126 variables.
+The RIO-47xx2 increases this to 254 total available variables.
 These variables can be numbers or strings.
 A program can be written in which certain parameters, such as I/O status or particular I/O bit, are defined as variables.
 The variables can later be assigned by the operator or determined by program calculations.
 Example:

-SB Red Uses variable "Red" in SB command input1=\@IN[1] Assigns value of digital input 1 status to variable "input1"
+SB Red Uses variable "Red" in SB command input1=@IN[1] Assigns value of digital input 1 status to variable "input1"